jsobreir/42_fract-ol/README.md

 .\fractol <set_name> <option 1: c_re> <option 2: c_im>
 ```
 substituting **<set_name>** by the name of the set (either mandelbrot or julia) and the two options by the appropriate coordinates where you want to plot the Julia set (these coordintaes only work for the Julia set).

+## Future improvements
+In order to make the experience of navigating the fractal more fluid and interesting, some features I plan to add (out of the scope of the 42 curriculum) are:
+- Multithreaded pixel calcualation to make the rendering faster
+- Smoother coloring functions with psycadelic tones
+- Ability to use the left mouse button to drag the fractal